Dentatorubral–pallidoluysian atrophy: Diffuse accumulation in the nuclei

-In DRPLA, diffuse accumulation of mutant ATN1 occurs far more extensively than NII formation.
+In DRPLA, diffuse accumulation of mutant ATN1 occurs far more extensively than neuronal intranuclear inclusion formation.
 The extent and frequency of neurons showing the diffuse nuclear accumulations changes depending on CAG repeat length.
 It is believed that the diffuse nuclear accumulations contribute to the clinical features such as dementia and epilepsy.

 ATN1 contains both a nuclear localization sequence and a nuclear export sequence.
 Cleavage of ATN1 to an N terminal fragment relieves ATN1 of its nuclear export signal and concentrates it in the nucleus.
 Increased nuclear concentrations have been demonstrated via transfection assay to enhance cellular toxicity.

 In both the juvenile and adult forms, regions in which more than 40% of neurons became immunoreactive to 1C2 (a monoclonal antibody against expanded polyglutamine stretches) included: the nucleus basalis of Meynert, large striatal neurons, globus pallidus, subthalamic nucleus, thalamic intralaminar nucleus, lateral geniculate body, oculomotor nucleus, red nucleus, substantia nigra, trigeminal motor nucleus, nucleus raphes pontis, pontine nuclei, vestibular nucleus, inferior olive and the cerebellar dentate nucleus.
 The juvenile type also shows reactivity in the cerebral cortex, hippocampal CA1 area, and the reticular formation of the brainstem.
 Nuclei containing accumulations of mutant atrophin-1 are deformed with nuclear membrane indentations.

 Diagnosis

 Diagnosis of DRPLA rests on positive family history, clinical findings, and genetic testing.
 Family history can be difficult to obtain if a relative was misdiagnosed, died young, or experiences late onset of symptoms.

 Other diseases in the differential diagnosis of adult-onset DRPLA include Huntington's and the spinocerebellar ataxias.
-For juvenile-onset disease, familial essential myoclonus and epilepsy (FEME), Lafora, Unverricht-Lundborg, Neuroaxonal dystrophy, Gaucher's disease, Sialidosis, and Galactosialidosis should be considered.
+For juvenile-onset disease, familial essential myoclonus and epilepsy (FEME), Lafora, Unverricht–Lundborg, Neuroaxonal dystrophy, Gaucher's disease, sialidosis, and Galactosialidosis should be considered.

 Management

 To quantify the extent of the disease, an MRI, EEG and neuropsychological testing are recommended.
 Seizures are treated with anticonvulsants and psychiatric disturbances with psychotropic medications.
-Physical therapy has also been recommended to maintain function as the condition progresses and occupational therapy to focus on activities of daily living, advice for careers and adaptation to the environment.
+Physical therapy has also been recommended to maintain function as the condition progresses and occupational therapy to focus on activities of daily living.

 Epidemiology

-The prevalence of DRPLA in the Japanese population is believed to be 2–7 in 1,000,000.
-DRPLA is observed relatively less frequently in other ethnic populations and an analysis of normal ATN1 alleles has demonstrated that CAG repeat lengths greater than 17 are significantly more frequent in the Japanese population.
+The prevalence of DRPLA in the Japanese population is believed to be between 2 and 7 in 1,000,000.
+It is observed relatively less frequently in other ethnic populations, and an analysis of normal ATN1 alleles has demonstrated that CAG repeat lengths greater than 17 are significantly more frequent in the Japanese population.

+DRPLA was thought to mainly affect people of Japanese origin, but a 2007 research study, revealed a relatively high prevalence in south Wales.